AutumnEvans418/autumnevans418.github.io/_posts/projects/2020-07-27-game-of-life.md

 3. All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

 ### 2D Implementation
-As seen above, this can be implemented easily using a HTML canvas.
+As seen above, this can be implemented easily using an HTML canvas.
 This can be done effectively in typescript using a 2-dimensional array to represent the grid:
 ```typescript
 export interface ICell {
     value: number,